mail2ganeshcse/keycloak-gerrit-saml-provider/README.md

   $ cd keycloak/docker-compose-examples
   $ docker-compose -f keycloak-postgres.yml up
 ```
-2. To Disabled the HTTPS/SSL follow the below to disabled it on DB
+2. To Disable HTTPS/SSL on Keycloak follow the below steps on DB

 Connect to the docker container
 docker exec -it postgres /bin/sh